Sidney Lumet’s The Anderson Tapes is a fast-paced, precisely directed crime thriller, with utmost attention to detail, especially modern technology.

 |

-He renews his relationship with old girlfriend Ingrid (Dyan Cannon), who lives around, gathers his four-man crew, including Haskins (Martin Balsam) a gay man, and old ex-con William “Pop” Myer (Stan Gottlieb), whom Anderson met in jail, and who is to pretend to be the concierge.
+He renews his relationship with old girlfriend Ingrid (Dyan Cannon), who lives around, gathers his four-man crew, including Haskins (Martin Balsam), a gay man, and old ex-con William “Pop” Myer (Stan Gottlieb), whom Anderson met in jail, and who is to pretend to be the concierge.

-What Anderson doesn’t know is that every move he makes is being monitored and taped by various law enforcement agencies, hoping to get leads to the Mob kingpins.
+What Anderson doesn’t know is that every move he makes is being monitored and taped by various law enforcement agencies, hoping to get leads to the mob kingpins.

 Knowing the site well, they break into unoccupied apartments and carry out the looting of each and every place.
 And then…..

-This movie, one of the best caper movies in the 1970s, began a particularly creative phase in Lumet’s career, which saw the making of “Serpico,” “Dog Day Afternoon,” and “Network” back-to-back.
+More importantly, this began a particularly creative phase in Lumet’s career, which saw the making of “Serpico,” “Dog Day Afternoon,” and “Network” back-to-back.

 Credits